Intensive French in Grenoble: Academics

 The aim of the intensive French language course is to develop both written and oral expression, and comprehension by working on grammar and vocabulary while also learning about aspects of French life and culture.
 Professors provide a wide range of authentic and varied language activities based on newspapers, advertisements, texts from well-known authors and local and national media and films.
 Workshops and site visits may also be included.

-Your language level is determined by a placement test after arrival in Grenoble.
+Your language level is determined by a placement test taken on-line prior to arrival in Grenoble.
+Levels are confirmed after arrival in Grenoble.
 Classes meet Monday through Friday for 4 hours per day for up to 240 contact hours per semester and a recommended 15 credits.
-See page 154 for course descriptions.

 An additional program, the Diplôme Superieur d’Aptitude à l’Enseignement du Français Langue Étrangère (Diploma of Ability to Teach French as Foreign Language) is designed for Advanced level French or above students who are considering a career as a French teacher.
 For further details of this program, contact the AIFS Admissions Officer.
 This is available in the spring only.